aso

 Why Organic Growth Matters

 Organic downloads are the most sustainable and cost-effective acquisition channel for mobile apps.
-Unlike paid acquisition where each install has a direct cost, organic downloads compound over time.
-Better rankings lead to more visibility, which leads to more downloads, which leads to even better rankings.
+Unlike paid acquisition where each install carries a direct cost, organic installs compound over time.
+Better rankings lead to more visibility, which drives more downloads, which leads to even stronger rankings.

 Apps with strong organic growth also tend to have better unit economics.
-Organically acquired users typically have higher retention rates and lifetime value than paid users because they actively sought out the app rather than being persuaded by an ad.
+Users acquired through natural discovery show higher retention rates and lifetime value than paid users because they sought out the app rather than responding to an ad.

 Drivers of Organic Growth